-The director is responsible for recruiting group leaders and department heads, through a procedure that involves a search and selection committee.
-Among group leaders and department heads, there currently is a serious under-representation of women.
-Therefore, all persons involved will make considerable efforts to actively recruit women, e.g. by a targeted search for suitable applicants, direct invitations to apply, and by using appropriate networks.
+The director is responsible for recruiting group leaders and department heads, through a procedure that involves a recruitment committee.
+Among group leaders there currently is still a considerable underrepresentation of women.
+Therefore, all persons involved make considerable efforts to actively recruit women, e.g. by a targeted search for suitable applicants, direct invitations to apply, and by using appropriate networks.
 Most group leaders are appointed through tenure track procedures.
-The female group leaders will be advised and supported with regard to their career development particularly intensively by their mentoring and evaluation committee during the tenure track period.
-Furthermore, it is the task of all department heads and colleagues to provide special support to female group leaders in departments with an unbalanced gender ratio, to involve them in all relevant processes and decisions and to ensure a constructive and tolerant atmosphere.
-This should help to ensure that female scientists can work successfully, become involved and that senior female scientists are prevented from moving to other institutes.
+All group leaders are advised and supported with regard to their career development by their mentoring and evaluation committee during the tenure track period, and for female group leaders this also involves coaching by female role models.
+Furthermore, it is the task of all department heads and colleagues to provide special support to female group leaders in departments with an unbalanced gender ratio, to involve them in all relevant processes and decisions, and to ensure a constructive and tolerant atmosphere.
+This should help to ensure that female scientists can work successfully, become involved, and that senior female scientists are prevented from moving to other institutes.

-2. Stimulate career development of females at IGB
+2. Stimulate career development of female scientists at IGB